cnpryer/pyords/fyords/util/wrangle/README.md

 ## Modules
 1. *base* - TBD
-2. *pandas* - module for pandas wrapper/helpers.
+2. *modifications* - module for data modifications classes.

 ## Plan
 This name-space should work more as a helper with code to utilize various